Smiths Falls station

-Smiths Falls railway station in Smiths Falls, Ontario, Canada is served by Via Rail Corridor trains running between Toronto and Ottawa.
+Smiths Falls railway station in Smiths Falls, Ontario, Canada is served by Via Rail Corridor trains running between Montreal and Ottawa.
 It is unstaffed, with outdoor parking, telephones and washrooms.
 Accessible parking, automatic doors and wheelchair access is available to the platform.
-However, as of June 2020 no wheelchair lift is available for boarding or disembarking trains at the station.
+Wheelchair lift is available at this station.

 22 surface lot parking spaces are managed by Indigo Parking.
 A pay meter is located inside the station; hourly, daily and monthly rates are available.

-Railway services

-As of September 2020, Smiths Falls station is served by 1 domestic route (with connections) provided by Via Rail, the primary passenger rail operator in Canada.
-Departures have been reduced to 5 trains per day due to the coronavirus pandemic (effective September 1, 2020).